 For some people, winter is a delightful season full of family time, snow days and cuddling up with a cup of hot chocolate.
-For others, winter signals a bewildering time of sadness, also known as the "winter blues."
+For others, winter signals a bewildering time of sadness or feelings of depression, also known as the "winter blues."

 The "winter blues" only comes during a portion of the year, usually October through April.
 Experts believe the shorter days of winter and the lack of sunlight can cause your body to produce too much melatonin (making you sleepier) and not enough serotonin, a neurotransmitter that helps regulate your mood.